kettaraujo/greenteamfaqq/README.md

 # FAQ Website - Project for Selection Process

-This repository contains the source code for the website developed as part of a challenging selection process for my organization.
+This repository contains the source code for the website developed as part of a challenging selection process for my organization Green Team Hacker Club.
 This project was instrumental in my selection and provided an enriching opportunity to showcase my web development skills.

 ## Project Description
 The primary goal of the project was to create a Frequently Asked Questions (**FAQ**) page for the organization with: